Why Concord

 Mt.
 Diablo Unified School District (MDUSD) serves roughly 30,000 students across 52 schools (29 elementaries, 9 middle schools, 5 comprehensive high schools, and 7 alternative programs) covering Concord, Pleasant Hill, Walnut Creek, Clayton, and parts of Lafayette and Martinez.
 The district is large and internally variable: high-performing schools in Walnut Creek (Northgate High) and Pleasant Hill (College Park High) anchor one end of the range, while several Concord-proper schools sit closer to the district median.
 Per-school verification matters more here than the district headline.

 Concord buyers should focus on attendance area, not the district name.
 The Concord-proper high schools are Concord High (Crossings, Dana Estates, Sun Terrace neighbourhoods), Mt.
 Diablo High (downtown / Monument Corridor), and Ygnacio Valley High (Ygnacio Valley road corridor).
-The most desirable MDUSD high school for Concord-adjacent buyers is Northgate High in north Walnut Creek (consistently top 100 California per U.S. News); buyers willing to look at homes inside the Northgate attendance line (Walnut Creek city, MDUSD district) typically pay a $100K to $300K premium for the boundary.
-Clayton Valley Charter (former MDUSD school, conversion to charter in 2012) serves Clayton and east-Concord families and runs its own enrollment lottery independent of attendance lines.
+The most desirable MDUSD high school for Concord-adjacent buyers is Northgate High in north Walnut Creek (consistently top 100 California per U.S. News); because attendance assignment is set by parcel and third-party rankings differ by school, buyers considering the Northgate attendance area (Walnut Creek city, MDUSD (Mount Diablo Unified School District) district) should verify the exact assignment with the district registrar before an offer.
+Clayton Valley Charter (former MDUSD school, conversion to charter in 2012) serves Clayton and east Concord and runs its own enrollment lottery independent of attendance lines.

 Typical assignment by sub-area